 • Avoid spruce-fir (conifer) forest at higher elevations and on north slopes before late May and from the end of October until frozen or snow covered.

-• Camels Hump and Mt Mansfield trails are closed from snowmelt (now) until late May.
+• Camels Hump and Mt Mansfield trails are closed from April 15 through the Friday of Memorial Day Weekend.
 Please do not hike here.
 Stay below 3000 ft during these times of year.

 Staying away from certain places during mud season makes them ready to enjoy this summer.
 Have fun out there!